The Truth Behind Private Scholarships

-In the early 1970s the U.S. auto industry received warnings from economic experts—if they continued to focus on the wrong thing, Japanese car companies would soon put them out of business.
+In the early 1970s, the U.S. auto industry received warnings from economic experts—if they continued on their current path, Japanese car companies would soon put them out of business.
 Detroit’s Big 3 of GM, Ford, and Chrysler were told that if they remained attached to producing oversized, inefficient American-style models, they would soon be surpassed by the compact, fuel-efficient cars being made by the Japanese if the price of gasoline were to drastically increase.
 Laughing off these dire warnings, U.S. auto execs continued with business-as-usual.
 Over the course of the decade, due to a changing atmosphere in the Middle East, the price of oil skyrocketed and the American car companies crumbled.
-If you’ve ever seen Eminem’s 8 Mile or an episode of Hardcore Pawn, you have an idea of how things turned out in the Motor City.
+If you’ve ever seen Eminem’s 8 Mile or a rerun of Hardcore Pawn, you have an idea of how things turned out in the Motor City.

 It’s easy to become fixated on details that are new, shiny, and fun (like a ’72 Corvette) and ignore others that are counter to our belief system.
 Such is the case with how prospective high schools students and their families seek financial aid.
 For whatever reason, students and parents alike spend an inordinate amount of time seeking out private scholarships from employers, non-profits, and local organizations and not enough time focusing on where the bulk of aid money actually comes from.